paulmecklenburg/svg2nc/README.md

 ## Known Issues and Limitations

 svg2nc relies on libsvgtiny to handle svg input.
 Many paths and basic shapes are supported.
+Notably absent is the svg arc command.
 Clones are ignored.
 Layers that are marked hidden are not actually ignored.

-Parts place within holes of other parts are cut first.
+Parts placed within holes of other parts are cut first.

 svg2nc does not support color gradients.
 The elevation of each path must be uniform.